 Restaurants & Cafes

-Au Diable des Lombards – average prices and an awesome place to stop for lunch if you're ‘out' and about Les Halles.
+Au Diable des Lombards – average prices and an awesome place – with a casual Parisian street vibe – to stop for lunch if you're ‘out' and about Les Halles.
+They serves burgers and tapas to enjoy with a sneaky midday drink.

 TATA Burger – a kitschy burger place with surprisingly good food.
 Order the double cheeseburger and it might just come out on penis-shaped bun.